Robert Holmes à Court: Takeover by Bond Corporation and SGIC

 Holmes à Court initially disposed of some Perth properties before accepting a joint takeover by Bond Corporation and the State Government Insurance Commission (SGIC), in which both parties took a 19.9% stake in Bell Group.
 Holmes à Court retained 6% of Bell Group and received $340 million from the sale.
 Bond Corp was subsequently forced to bid for other shares in Bell with the result that it ended up with a majority shareholding of 68% of Bell Group.
 Bond Corp then proceeded to strip $500 million from Bell Resources in an effort to prop up its own debts.
-The asset stripping included transferring cash from Bell Resources Ltd for its own purposes (thus breaching the company code and ultimately sending its chairman Alan Bond to jail), transfer of ownership of newspaper holdings into Bond Media and disposal of certain assets including TVW-7.
+The asset stripping included transferring cash from Bell Resources for its own purposes (thus breaching the company code and ultimately sending its chairman Alan Bond to jail), transfer of ownership of newspaper holdings into Bond Media and disposal of certain assets including TVW-7.

 During 1988, Holmes à Court concentrated on the rebuilding and expansion of his Heytesbury subsidiaries acquiring Stoll Moss Theatres in London, Sherwin Pastoral Co (owner of vast cattle stations in Northern Australia), and the Vasse Felix winery in Margaret River.

 In 1989, Heytesbury bought the Victoria River Downs and major Sherwin Pastoral Co cattle and pastoral stations.
 Holmes à Court also traded in Jaguar stock, as well as Christie's and New Zealand media group Wilson & Horton.

-During 1990, Bell Resources was renamed Australian Consolidated Investments Limited.
+In 1990, Bell Resources was renamed Australian Consolidated Investments Limited.
 Also Bond Corporation announced a record $980m loss and Elders IXL followed with an announcement of a $1.3 billion loss.
 Bond Corporation entered a scheme of arrangement in 1991, with receivers taking charge of the Bell Group.
 In 2002, Australian Consolidated Investments was delisted from the ASX.